Professor Hilary HindsProfessor

 My principal area of research is in early modern radical religious writing, with a special emphasis both on early Quakerism and on writing by women from the radical sects of the second half of the seventeenth century.
 My main publications in this area are George Fox and Early Quaker Culture (Manchester University Press, 2011); God's Englishwomen: Seventeenth-Century Radical Sectarian Writing and Feminist Criticism (Manchester University Press, 1996); two scholarly editions of work by the prophet Anna Trapnel (Anna Trapnel’s Report and Plea [Iter, 2016], and The Cry of a Stone [Arizona Center for Medieval and Renaissance Studies, 2000], both originally published in 1654); and the co-edited collection Her Own Life: Autobiographical Writings by Seventeenth-Century Englishwomen (Routledge, 1989).

-I am currently pursuing my interest in early modern sectarian writing in a project entitled 'Quakers in North-West England and the Politics of Space, 1652-1653'.
-I am working on this with Lancaster colleagues Alison Findlay, Clare Egan and Meg Twycross, examining the ways in which early Quakerism emerged from and was shaped by a series of distinctive spatial networks.
-A pilot version of the website setting out the work of this project can be seen at: http://www.lancaster.ac.uk/fass/projects/quakers/01_quakers_home.html A major bid for funding to complete this project will be submitted to the AHRC in early 2020.
+I am currently pursuing my interest in early modern sectarian writing in a project entitled 'Quakers in North-West England and the Politics of Space, 1652-1653', working with Lancaster colleagues to examine the ways in which early Quakerism emerged from and was shaped by a series of distinctive spatial networks.
+A pilot version of the website setting out the work of this project can be seen at: http://www.lancaster.ac.uk/fass/projects/quakers/01_quakers_home.html

-My other main area of research interest grew out of an examination of twentieth-century women's middlebrow fictions of disappointment, whichled to a study of the origin and history of twin beds.
-This project investigates the mobilisation of twin beds within discourses of modernity, from their origins in late-nineteenth-century discussions of health and hygiene, to their signifying capacity within debates about marriage and sexuality in the twentieth century.
+My most recent monograph grew out of an examination of twentieth-century women's middlebrow fictions of disappointment, which led to a study of the origin and history of twin beds.
+This project investigated the mobilisation of twin beds within discourses of modernity, from their origins in late-nineteenth-century concerns about health and hygiene, to their signifying capacity within debates about marriage and sexuality in the twentieth century.
 I was awarded a year's research leave by the Wellcome Trust to undertake research for this project, which has now been published as A Cultural History of Twin Beds (Bloomsbury, 2019).
 An Open Access edition of the book is available here: https://www.bloomsburycollections.com/book/a-cultural-history-of-twin-beds/

 From the Feminine to the Maternal: Elusive Maternal Subjectivities and the Rejection of Motherhood in Contemporary American Fiction